Raphnat/flutter_ducafecat_news_getx/README.md

          refreshController. loadFailed();
        });
      } else {
-       /// Returns `false` if API has no changes. refreshController.loadNoData();
+       /// Returns false / no data if API has no changes. refreshController.loadNoData();
      }
    }